 One step further…Pinterest allows you to pin to boards.
 If you are a board owner of a board entitled Stuff to Read, you will not likely benefit from the maximum SEO for Pinterest.
 Instead, if I am writing about SEO, I want to pin that pin to a board called SEO, or Blogging, or Blogging for Beginners.
 This way I maximize my SEO for Pinterest.

-If you see in the photo below, this is a Pinterest search bar.
-When I type in my word, notice how it give me three options beneath the word: Top, Yours, and People.
+Let’s look again at the Pinterest search bar.
+When I type in my word, I notice how it give me three options beneath the word: Top, Yours, and People.
 The Top words are the words people are searching, the Yours relates to your pins, and the People relates to people who have this keyword in their Pinterest profile.

 Use this information to better your blog posts for SEO.
 If you haven’t already, make sure you have converted your Pinterest profile to a business profile and add your blog keywords in your Profile description.
 This will help you to be found on Pinterest by organic search.